Melbourne United: Gaze era (1984–2005)

 The Tigers returned to the NBL Grand Final in 1996, where they were once again beaten 2–1 by the South East Melbourne Magic.
 Following the 1996 season, the Tigers parted ways with Dave Simmons.
 The 1997 season began with import Jarvis Lang being released and replaced by Marcus Timmons.
 Behind Gaze, Copeland, Bradtke and Timmons, the Tigers reached their fourth NBL Grand Final series, as they finished the 1997 season on a 17–1 run that included a record 16-game winning streak.
 They once again faced the Magic, this time claiming a 2–1 victory to win their second NBL Championship.

 The Tigers were unable to recapture their championship form throughout the rest of the 1990s and the early 2000s.
 In 2002, the franchise entered into private ownership after the organisation had racked up a $2 million debt.
-Poor management has led losses to mount rapidly in the so-called professional phase of the Melbourne Basketball Association's ownership of the franchise.
 A new ownership consortium under Melbourne businessman Seamus McPeake and the Gazes saw financial stability restored to the organisation for the 2002–03 season.